V8tr/ConferenceTalks/CallForPapers/CocoaHeadsUA-2020.md

     - Inverted busy assertion
   - When to use
 - Summary
-  - Compare 4 techniques
-    - Brief overview
+  - Techniques overview
   - Pros and cons
   - When to use what
 - Q&A